edmundhung/conform/docs/validation.md

 Everything we did so far looks great, until one day, the requirment is changed.
 Now your user should also provide a _username_ which has to be **unique**.
 There are 2 situations here:

-1. You are validating fully on the server: Just query the database on the server and add an error message if it is used.
+1. If you are validating fully on the server, just query the database and add an error message if it is used.
-2. You are validating also on the client: How?
+2. If you are validating also on the client, then you need to setup a **passthrough**.

 ### Setup a passthrough

-The answer is to setup a **passthrough**.
-You can use the submission state to decide if confirming with the server is needed and let it do the job.
+A **passthrough** is a logic gate that allows a submission to "pass through" based on the submission state.

 ```tsx
 import { hasError } from '@conform-to/react';